-Section 34 (21.3.1997/243) A notice referred to in the first paragraph of Section 19 concerning acceptance of an international patent application may not be given, nor may such patent application be rejected before expiration of the time limit laid down by the Government, unless the applicant agrees to an earlier ruling on the application.
+A notice referred to in the first paragraph of Section 19 concerning acceptance of an international patent application may not be given, nor may such patent application be rejected before expiration of the time limit laid down by the Government, unless the applicant agrees to an earlier ruling on the application.

-Section 35 (21.3.1997/243) An international application may not, without the consent of the applicant, be published, in printed form or another similar manner, nor may a patent be granted on an invention that is the subject matter of such application by the Patent Authority prior to its publication by the International Bureau of the World Intellectual Property Organization or prior to the expiration of a period of 20 months after the international filing date or, where priority is claimed, after the priority date.
+An international application may not, without the consent of the applicant, be published, in printed form or another similar way, nor may a patent be granted on an invention that is the subject matter of such application by the Patent Authority before its publication by the International Bureau of the World Intellectual Property Organization or before the expiration of a period of 20 months after the international filing date or, where priority is claimed, after the priority date.
+(18.11.2005/896)

-Section 36 (6.6.1980/407) Where a part of an international application has not been the subject of an international search or an international preliminary examination on the grounds that the application is held to include independent inventions and the applicant has not paid the additional fee laid down by the Patent Cooperation Treaty within the prescribed period, the Patent Authority shall ascertain whether the decision not to conduct a search or an examination was correct.
+Where a part of an international application has not been the subject of an international search or an international preliminary examination on the grounds that the application is held to include independent inventions and the applicant has not paid the additional fee laid down by the Patent Cooperation Treaty within the prescribed period, the Patent Authority shall ascertain whether the decision not to conduct a search or an examination was correct.
 Where the Patent Authority considers that the decision was correct, that part of the application that has not been the subject of a search or an examination shall be deemed withdrawn before the Patent Authority unless the applicant pays the prescribed fee within two months of the date on which he receives notification of the Patent Authority's decision.
 Where the Patent Authority considers the decision to have been incorrect, it shall proceed with examination of the application in its entirety.

-The applicant may appeal against a decision taken under the first paragraph in such cases where the Patent Authority has found that the application includes independent inventions.
-The first and second paragraphs of Section 27 shall apply mutatis mutandis.
-(21.3.1997/243)
+The applicant may appeal against a decision taken under subsection (1) in the cases where the Patent Authority has found that the application includes independent inventions.
+Section 27(1) is to apply with the necessary changes.
+(18.11.2005/896)